-- application can be made to the Chancellor for permission.
-If a memorial does not comply with these regulations, the Vicar has no authority to grant permission. - 6.
-If a proposed memorial is not of a type permitted by these Regulations, this means that it is not considered generally acceptable and so will need detailed consideration before it can be permitted.
-Certain types of memorial are out of keeping with the churchyards of the diocese and are considered generally to be unsuitable and, as such, would only be permitted in exceptional circumstances. - 7.
+- 6. If a proposed memorial does not fall within the class permitted by these Regulations, this means that it is not of a type which is considered generally acceptable and so will need detailed consideration before it can be permitted.
+Certain types of memorial are so out of keeping with the churchyards of the diocese that they are considered generally to be unsuitable and, as such, would only be permitted in exceptional circumstances. - 7.
 The judgment as to what is generally acceptable or generally unacceptable is based on many years' practical experience.
 It is informed by wide consultation and takes account of a variety of factors.
 In particular, memorials in a consecrated churchyard must not be contrary to, or indicative of any departure from, the doctrine of the Church of England in any essential matter, although in a secular and multicultural age they do not have to be positively Christian in character.
 The appearance of a memorial is also important.
-It should be of a modest and sober appearance, which will not cause it either to stand out or to detract or distract from the atmosphere of the churchyard as a place of quiet prayer, reflection and commemoration.
+It should not have an appearance which will cause it either to stand out or to detract from the atmosphere of the churchyard as a place of quiet prayer, reflection and commemoration.
 Since a churchyard frequently forms the immediate surroundings to a church, it is necessary to consider whether the proposed memorial will add to or detract from those surroundings.
 This is particularly important where the church is listed, as a listed building is given a special status by the secular law.
 Finally, it is important to consider the impact of a proposed memorial on practical aspects of the life of a church, such as churchyard maintenance and health and safety. - 8.
 It must be stressed that these Regulations do not place limits on what may be permissible.
-They mark the limits of the Vicar's authority to grant permission.
 If a design which does not fall within these Regulations can be justified, it may be permitted by the Chancellor.
 The presence of existing memorials which do not conform to these Regulations does not, however, necessarily set a precedent for further such memorials.